 I just plopped the violets in an ice cube tray and filled it with water.

 As soon as I put the ice cubes in liquid, and the ice cube start melting, the violets separate.

-Do follow the instructions by only filling the cubes halfway up with water.
+Do find and follow instructions on the internet.
+Most suggest only filling the cubes halfway up with water.
 Freeze.
 Then fill the top half with more water and freeze again.
 This puts the violets in the middle of the ice cube and they stay longer.

 © 2013 Ellen Gregory